darcat/promis/README.md

 ## How to insert test data?

+`./repos/promis-testing/api_command loaddata --format json - < repos/promis-testing/data/test_set.json`

-`./data/generate.py | ./sql_access_docker` does the job.
-Note it removes everything before inserting!
+This does the job.